 The biodiesel industry is complex and businesses involved in any aspect of the industry must understand and manage a complex web of regulatory and compliance variables.
-Significant financial value may be realized through Renewable Identification Numbers (RINs) generated under the U.S. Renewable Fuel Standard and Carbon Intensity (CI) credits generated under the California Low Carbon Fuel Standard.
+Significant value may be realized through the proper management of Renewable Identification Numbers (RINs) generated under the U.S. Renewable Fuel Standard and Carbon Intensity (CI) credits generated under the California Low Carbon Fuel Standard.
 However, these regulations are complex and the financial value of these credits must be evaluated with a full understanding and analysis of the regulatory risks involved.

 These regulations cover a broad spectrum including:

 – complex eligibility requirements for feedstock type, country of origin and processing techniques,

 – detailed analysis of biodiesel production techniques, the energy used and yields achieved,

 – fuel quality,

 – co-product streams,